Skip to main content

 • Propose and coordinate logistical support measures for Portuguese polar research.

-• To establish the necessary practices for the correct application by researchers of national institutions, in order to comply with the standards for research in Antarctica, arising from the signature of the Antarctic Treaty and the Madrid Protocol (Environmental Protection in Antarctica).
+• To establish the necessary practices for the correct application by researchers from national institutions, in order to comply with the standards for research in Antarctica arising from the signing of the Antarctic Treaty and the Madrid Protocol (Environmental Protection in Antarctica).

 • Propose actions to strengthen international collaborations and protocols in the area of polar sciences.

-• To serve as a link between FCT and the national scientific community interested in polar themes.
+• To act as a link between the FCT and the national scientific community interested in polar themes.

-• Ensure liaison between the Ministry of Education and Science and the Ministry of Foreign Affairs to promote polar science and the correct placement of national scientists in international protocols.
+• Ensure liaison between the Ministry of Education and Science and the Ministry of Foreign Affairs to promote polar science and the correct inclusion of national scientists in international protocols.

 • Ensure that the Portuguese scientific community is represented in the main international scientific and polar science management organizations, such as the Scientific Committee on Antarctic Research (SCAR), the European Polar Board (EPB), the International Arctic Science Committee (IASC) and the Council of Managers of National Antarctic Program (COMNAP).

-• Support the Scientific Council of Natural Sciences and the Environment and the Directive Council of FCT on polar science issues.
+• Supporting the Scientific Council for Natural and Environmental Sciences and the FCT Board of Directors on polar science issues.

-• Organize the national polar database by forwarding them to the Antarctic Master Directory, as suggested by SCAR and COMNAP under the Antarctic Treaty Advisory System.
+• Organize the national polar database, forwarding it to the Antarctic Master Directory, as suggested by SCAR and COMNAP within the framework of the Antarctic Treaty Advisory System.

-• Propose and stimulate partnerships between research institutions and industry in order to promote technology transfer and the economic valorization of knowledge.
+• Propose and boost partnerships between research institutions and industry in order to promote technology transfer and the economic valorization of knowledge.